 A&HG 4575: Master's seminar in arts administration

-Permission from program coordinator/director required.
+Permission from program coordinator required.
 Full-time degree candidates only.
-Required for all masters students by the last 10 points of their program.
-Guided independent work culminating in the development of a masters essay.
+Required for all master’s students.
+Guided independent work culminating in the development of a comprehensive research plan and methodology to produce the culminating master’s essay.

 A&HG 4576: Master's seminar in arts administration B: Research apprenticeship

 Interview required.
-Supervised individual apprenticeship to ongoing projects in arts management, arts law, arts and cultural policy and data and information gathering on living artists.
+Supervised individual apprenticeship to ongoing projects in arts management, arts law, arts and cultural policy.

 A&HG 5173: Principles and practice in arts administration: Performing arts

-Permission from program coordinator/director required.
+Permission from professor required.
 Prerequisite: A&HG 4170.
-A continuation of A&HG 4170 with special reference to the management principles and skills of the performing arts, including music, dance, and theater; audience development; unions; and the study of physical facilities.
+A continuation of A&HG 4170 with special reference to administration and practice within performing arts organizations, including music, dance, and theater.

 A&HG 5175: Business policy and planning for the arts manager

-Permission from program coordinator/director required.
+Permission from professor required.
 Designed to integrate arts administration coursework from business, law, and the arts.
 Moves from the financial, cultural, and political environment to strategic planning tools to specific arts situations in the creation and implementation of policy and planning objectives.